-Keep reading to see our guide to using permanent coffee filters in drip machines and pour-over brewers.
+Read on to see our guide to using permanent coffee filters in drip machines and pour-over brewers.
 And if you have questions, stick around for our FAQ!

-How to Brew with a Permanent Coffee Filter:
+How to Brew with a Permanent Coffee Filter

-1. Set up your brewer.
+1. Set up your brewer

-Whether you’re brewing with a Chemex or a drip machine like the Ninja Coffee Bar, the first step is to get the brewer ready.
+Whether you’re brewing with a Chemex or a drip machine like the Ninja Coffee Bar, the primary step is to get the brewer ready.
 If you’re using a drip machine, add water to the tank, place the permanent filter in the filter basket, and make sure the carafe is in place.
 If you’re using a Chemex or other pour-over, start boiling water and place the reusable filter in the top of the brewer.

-2. Grind your coffee.
+2. Grind your coffee

 Using a burr grinder if you have one, grind fresh coffee beans.
 Make sure you’re grinding to the right consistency for your brewer — medium for a drip machine and medium-fine for most pour-overs.

-3. Pour the coffee grounds into the permanent coffee filter.
+3. Pour the coffee grounds into the permanent coffee filter

 Carefully add the coffee grounds to the permanent coffee filter.
 There’s no need to use a paper filter; just add the grounds straight into the mesh or perforated metal.
 Then tap gently to level the grounds.

-4. Brew as usual.
+4. Brew as usual

 Now it’s time to brew your coffee!
 Push the start button on a drip machine or start pouring in your hot water for a pour-over.
 There’s no mystery about this step — just do what you usually do.

-5. Clean your filter.
+5. Clean your filter

 Here’s where this process diverges from the paper filter version.
 Instead of throwing away (or composting) your filter and grounds, you’ll need to clean the permanent filter.
 Pick up your reusable filter and dump the grounds into your compost bin or trash can.
 You may need to use a spoon or spatula to get the bottom layer of grounds out.
 Be careful not to scrape or tear your metal filter!